SvenzvaRobotics/svenzva_ros/README.md

 ### Prerequisites

-Our testing platform is ROS Indigo with 14.04 and ROS Kinetic 16.04.
-You must have either of these installed or  have access to a system with ROS installed to use this ROS package.
+Our testing platform is ROS on Windows on a Windows 10 machine.
-You can find out more about installing ROS [here](http://wiki.ros.org/kinetic/Installation).
+You can find out more about installing ROS on Windows [here](https://svenzva.com/installing-and-running-ros-on-windows/).
-The following instructions assume you have a [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) setup and have [configured your environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) (Section 3) to source that workspace.

 ### Installing